Dingy Harry is now going to respond to Bush's speech in Iraq.

 Put me to sleep.

-Today started his public relations campaign again about how well the war is going in Iraq.
+President today started his public relations campaign again about how well the war is going in Iraq.

-Isn't this dynamic?
+Isn't that dynamic?

 I would rather that he spent his time focusing on how to form a government in Iraq.